LLNL/mhysa/doc/Examples.md

           to run this case.)

 Governing equations: 3D Navier-Stokes Equations (navierstokes3d.h)
+                     By default, #NavierStokes3D::Re is set to \b -1 which makes the code skip the parabolic terms, i.e., the 3D Euler equations are solved.)

 Domain: \f$0 \le x,y,z < 1\f$, "periodic" (#_PERIODIC_) boundaries
         everywhere.